ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

     -   Uses the `recharts` library to render Area, Line, or Bar charts based on the `chartType` state.
     -   Contains the logic for filtering the displayed data based on user input.

+### `DeceptionScenario.tsx`
+-   **Role:** Renders the AI-generated scenario text in a highly readable and interactive format.
+-   **Responsibilities:**
+    -   Receives the `scenario` string as a prop.
+    -   **Text Parsing:** On render, it parses the scenario string, splitting it into sections based on "Timestep" headers (e.g., `**Timestep 1**`).
+    -   **State Management:** Manages its own internal UI state (`openSections`) to track which accordion sections are expanded or collapsed.
+The first section is open by default.
+    -   **Syntax Highlighting:** Applies regex-based syntax highlighting to the content of each section.
+It identifies and wraps key technical terms (frequencies, power levels, keywords) in `<span>` tags with specific CSS classes for color-coding.
+It also handles Markdown bolding.
+    -   **UI Rendering:** Renders the scenario as a series of collapsible panels (an accordion), allowing users to focus on one timestep at a time.

 ### `SimulationControls.tsx`
 -   **Role:** Displays the form for configuring simulation parameters.
 -   **Responsibilities:**
     -   Receives `params` and `onParamsChange` as props.
     -   Acts as a "controlled component."
 It does not manage its own state.
+    -   Renders dropdowns for all simulation parameters, including the granular environment settings: `Environment Type`, `Signal Propagation Model`, and `Atmospheric Conditions`.
+    -   Uses a separate `handleEnvironmentChange` handler to manage updates to the nested `params.environment` object.
     -   When a user changes an input, it calls the `onParamsChange` function to lift the state change up to `App.tsx`.
     -   Conditionally renders the "Custom Scenario" textarea.